Julia-1439/calculator/README.md

 Approximate Time Spent:
 - Logic: 19:05 hours
 - Styling: 5:30 hours
-- Total: 24:35 hours
+- Extra Credit: 7:20 hours
-- Extra Credit: 5:10 hours and counting
+- <b>Total</b>: 31:55 hours

-A considerable, but not overwhelming, amount of time was spent on ensuring my commits were modular and commit messages were quality.
+A lot of time was spent on ensuring my commits were modular and commit messages & explanations were quality.
 Using `git add --patch` for the former was very useful.
+Perhaps I spent too much time on this, but I feel I will get better with time deciding what to commit and what not to.

 ## Definitions
 The following are terms we use in our commits and comments (starting in